Skip to main content

 "Settler Ruralization and the Production of Agricultural Violence in the West Bank," with Oren Shlomo, The Open University of Israel

-In the last two decades, there has been a gradual but high-impact change in Israel's colonization practices in Area C of the West Bank—from urbanization through the establishment of quasi–gated communities (“settlements”) to ruralization through the development of forms of “traditional” agricultural expansion, including shepherding outposts, vineyards, and field cultivation.
-The lecture traces the emergence of this shift and its accompanying consequences: new practices of settlers’ land grabs, new forms of violence that I term “agricultural violence,” and the large-scale process of Palestinian peasant dispossession from Area C.
+Over the past two decades, Israel’s colonization practices in Area C of the West Bank have undergone a gradual yet high-impact change—from processes of urbanization, characterized by the establishment of quasi-gated communities (“settlements”), to processes of ruralization, marked by the expansion of predominantly “traditional” agricultural forms, such as shepherding outposts and vineyards.
+The lecture traces the emergence of this shift and its accompanying consequences: the development of new practices of state and settler land control and land appropriation; the consolidation of new forms of state–settler violence, which I term “agricultural violence”; and the large-scale dispossession of Palestinian peasants from Area C.

 Audience